-The Draft Plan will be released for a 31-day public comment period from April 24, 2023, to May 24, 2023.
-One Public Hearing will be held, May 2, 2023, in doing so, the State will meet HUDs requirement of holding, at minimum, one Public Hearing during the comment period.
+The Draft Plan was released for a 31-day public comment period from April 24, 2023, to May 24, 2023.
+One Public Hearing was held, May 2, 2023, in doing so, the State met HUDs requirement of holding, at minimum, one Public Hearing during the comment period.
 The Department informed stakeholders of the hearing through a notification on its website, by sending a listserv announcement, and posting in the Texas Register.
 Constituents were encouraged to provide input regarding all programs in writing or at a public hearing.